What is Therapy?

 Telehealth Sessions — $175

-I provide online therapy from a little cabin in the northern woods to Individuals across the State of California
+I provide online therapy from a little cabin in the northern woods to Individuals across the States of California and Idaho

-I am able to provide outdoor walking sessions to Individuals in Humboldt County, CA, Dogs welcome.
+I am able to provide limited in-person or outdoor walking sessions to people in Humboldt County, CA.

 Trusty Canine Co-Therapists